sjoerdvankreel/firefly-synth/manual.md

 * Continuous After Modulation - keep retuning for the lifetime of the voice, and retune after modulation.

 "Before Mod" probably does what you want when playing the same MIDI notes against multiple tuned plugins.
-"After Mod" is the way to go when you expect "play C3 against and oscillator set to C5" to produce the same results as "play C5 against and oscillator set to C3".
+"After Mod" is the way to go when you expect "play C3 against an oscillator set to C5" to produce the same results as "play C5 against an oscillator set to C3".
 After-mod also takes all pitch modulators (cents, unison detuning, raw pitch etc) into account.
 For monophonic mode, on-note really means on-voice-start.
 If you want note-by-note retuning for monophonic, continuous is the way to go.

 ## Feature overview